hbeni/fgcom-mumble/README.md

 - Modularity, so individual components can be easily updated and extended with new features
 - Good and complete documentation

+### **Perfect for Gamers and Non-Technical Users!**
+- **Easy Setup**: No technical knowledge required - just install and play!
+- **Game Compatibility**: Works with popular games like Microsoft Flight Simulator, X-Plane, DCS World, Arma 3, Squad, and many more
+- **Realistic Communication**: Experience authentic radio procedures used by real pilots, soldiers, and emergency responders
+- **Educational Value**: Learn real radio communication skills while having fun
+- **Community Support**: Join a friendly community of aviation and military simulation enthusiasts
+- **Free to Use**: No cost, no subscriptions, just download and start communicating!

+**[Simple User Guide](docs/USER_GUIDE_SIMPLE.md)** - Perfect for beginners and non-technical users!

 ### New Advanced Features (v2.0+):
 - **Multi-threaded Architecture**: 7 specialized background threads for optimal performance
 - **GPU Acceleration**: Configurable GPU acceleration for complex calculations (client/server/hybrid modes)